 Vivian: Doesn’t matter.
 The authorities stereotype all media this way including us.
 This is where we come in.
 Providing some credibility and balanced reporting that the people deserve.
 I know it can be difficult to separate facts from fiction in the case of Kapten Brunei but we have try as best as we can to differentiate ourselves from the rumour mongerers and gain the trust of the public.

 Kiulap – Day

-Adam and Aisyah arrive to pick up Adam’s sister, Amalina from her martial arts lesson in one of the popular fitness centre in the country.
+Adam and Aisyah pick up Adam’s sister, Amalina from her martial arts lesson in one of the popular fitness centre in the country.
 They arrive just in time to witness Amalina having a match and takes down her opponent to the floor!
 Everyone claps and Liza announce that Judo class is over for today.